MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_injection_capabilities.md

 A single bit that indicates that a correctable memory error can be injected into the hardware platform.

-#### - IA64Corrected
+#### - MemoryUncorrectableNonFatal

-A single bit that indicates that a corrected IA64 error can be injected into the hardware platform.
+A single bit that indicates that an uncorrectable nonfatal memory error can be injected into the hardware platform.

-#### - ProcessorCorrectable
+#### - MemoryUncorrectableFatal

-A single bit that indicates that a correctable processor error can be injected into the hardware platform.
+A single bit that indicates that an uncorrectable fatal memory error can be injected into the hardware platform.

 #### - PCIExpressCorrectable